 Who is eligible for Medicaid in Oregon?

-- Pregnant women and infants with household incomes up to 185 percent of poverty.
+- Pregnant women and infants with household incomes up to 185% of poverty.

-- The Oregon Breast and Cervical Cancer program is available to women with household income up to 250 percent of poverty (women 40 and older, or younger women who have symptoms consistent with breast or cervical cancer).
+- The Oregon Breast and Cervical Cancer program is available to women with household income up to 250% of federal poverty level and who are less than 65 years old.

-How do I enroll in Medicaid in Oregon?
+How do I apply for Medicaid in Oregon?

 If you are under 65 and don’t have Medicare: